Arijit1000/Arijit1000/Readme.md

 #### WORKS

-- 🔭­ I'm currently working as a Machine Learning Engineer (Intern) https://omdena.com/
+- 🔭­ I have worked as a Machine Learning Engineer at https://omdena.com/
 - 🌱 I'm currently learning Java Development
 - 👯 I'm looking forward to collaborate with some amazing Data Science and Blockchain Projects
 - 💼 Portfolio: Check out my Portfolio at https://arijit1000.github.io/